Chorionic Villus Sampling

 What happens when the test is performed?

 There are two ways that your doctor can perform CVS.
 Some patients have the sampling done through the vagina and cervix.
-Most patients have the sampling done through the abdominal wall.
+Other patients have the sampling done through the abdominal wall.
 For both types of sampling, you lie on your back on an examination table and the doctor uses ultrasound to locate the fetus and the placenta.

 If the sampling is to be done through the vagina and cervix, you place your feet in footrests and bend your knees up, as you would for a pelvic examination.
 A speculum (a device that looks like a duck-bill that can be opened and closed) is used to open the vagina so that your doctor can see inside.
-A long tube, much narrower than a straw, is inserted through the cervix and moved forward while your doctor watches on the ultrasound until it is next to the fetal side of the placenta.
+A long flexible tube, much narrower than a straw, is inserted through the cervix and moved forward while your doctor watches on the ultrasound until it is next to the fetal side of the placenta.
 A small sample of the lining around the fetus is then pulled into the tube for testing.

 The fetal heart tones and the mother's blood pressure and heart rate are checked at the beginning and end of the procedure.
 The whole procedure takes close to 30 minutes.